dra11y/ffipeg/packages/ffipeg_muxer/README.md

 ### Installation

-- Only this package is required, since bindings are already generated (`ffipeg` is a transitive dependency):
+- Only this package **and the ffmpeg binary** are required, since bindings are already generated (`ffipeg` is a transitive dependency):
 ```
 dart pub add ffipeg_muxer
 ```